Zwarex/Otak/README.md

 ## Otak
-### I'm still new on github but I will try to make good project !
+### I'm still new on github but I will try to make good projects !